1. Home

-Funding Line for Science and Data Journalism - Launch Grants
+Funding Line for Science and Data Journalism - Growth Grants

-Science journalism, which reports on the impact of research on society, politics and the economy in an informative, educational and critical manner, has a critical role to play.
-The same is true for data journalism, which can shed light on correlations and contexts in an increasingly networked society through the (participatory) collection, analysis and interpretation of original data and through (interactive) visualizations
+Science journalism, which reports in an informative, accessible, and critical manner on the impact of research on society, politics, and the economy, plays a significant role.
+The same is true of data journalism, which, in an increasingly interconnected society, makes complex relationships understandable through the (participatory) collection, verification, and analysis of raw data, as well as through (interactive) visualizations.

 Who we fund

-A media organization or its project is eligible to receive funding if all of the following requirements are met:
+A media organization or its proposed growth project is eligible provided that all of the following basic eligibility requirements (must-haves) are met:

-• The organization’s registered headquarters are in Germany, Austria or Switzerland.
+• The registered headquarters of the overall organization must be in Germany, Austria or Switzerland.

 • The organization must serve the common good.
 This means that the revenues produced by its work are predominantly generated with the intention of strengthening journalism in its social mission of promoting public education and strengthening democracy.

-• Your work is based on recognized journalistic/editorial standards, which you document publicly (or plan to do so).
-You are committed to the principles of the press code in your country.
-If applicable, you also have established guidelines for media cooperations with scientific institutes.
+• The organization publishes its own journalistic content, and the work is based on recognized journalistic/editorial standards, which it documents publicly (or plans to do so).
+The organization is committed to the principles of the press code in its respective country.

 • Publicly funded media outlets